We now cover the new single by Sam Dowdell, “Distraction”. It dropped on Friday, October 2nd, and you can check it out here:

 Another pillar of this young scene was the Coastal Sound Youth Choir.
 So, I sensed that Dowdell draws from them every time she sings:

 “I really learned how to sing because of Coastal Sound.
 I learned that I was a soprano, although I always identified with alto.
 So, head voice is the main voice I sing in.
 But I used to sing completely in chest voice.
 I loved being in that choir!
-I got a lot of my singing and teaching inspiration from Carrie Tennant and the way she taught us.”
+I got a lot of my singing and teaching inspiration from Carrie Tennant and the way she taught us.”-Sam Dowdell

 Musically, “Distraction” carries forward Curtis Mayfield’s “People Get Ready” and John Mayer’s “Waiting on the World to Change” into an upbeat pop atmosphere.